WasmVM/WasmVM/docs/type.rst

 Type
 =====

-Entities for represent values or compose objects used within WasmVM
+Entities for represent values or objects used within WasmVM

 Types out of WebAssembly specification (extended) are denoted as **[ext]**